permadao/ffp-demo/README.md

 Next, we will introduce the use cases of ffp, including orderbook, AMM, and lending.

-From beggining, you should create your first agent using the following example.
+From beginning, you should create your first agent using the following example.

 ### Agent